Senior Care and Housing Costs

 Join 1,019,247 Seniors Who've Searched for Housing Communities on SeniorLiving.org.

-In years past, it was practically unheard of for people to live to be 100.
-Now, people in the U.S. routinely hit that number.1 Of course, life expectancy varies significantly.
-But one thing is clear: Many older adults need extra help decades before 100 candles make it onto their birthday cake.
+Or Call: (844) 623-7964A generation ago, it was practically unheard of for people to live to be 100 years old.
+Now, people in the U.S. routinely hit that number, and even exceed it.
+Of course, life expectancy varies significantly.
+Health history, location, and even factors such as gender can affect life expectancy.
+The most current CDC data lists 75.8 as the average end-of-life date for men, and 81.1 for women.
+Any way you slice it, many older adults need assistance several decades before 100 candles are placed on their birthday cake.
 For some, this translates into help at home or new housing.
 It also means figuring out how to pay for senior care.

-If you or a loved one is approaching 70, 80, 90, or beyond, you may be assessing your current living situation and considering the next steps.
-If so, concerns about finances may be keeping you up at night.
-In this article, we’ll cover the range of senior care housing options, from in-home support to hospice care.
-We’ll also examine the costs associated with each type of care.
+If you or a loved one is approaching 70, 80, 90, or beyond, the time to assess your current living situation and potential next steps is before you have a bad fall or get a concerning diagnosis.
+This can be scary to think about, especially if concerns about paying for care are keeping you up at night.
+To help you better plan, we'll cover the range of senior care housing options, from in-home support to hospice care.
+We'll also examine the costs associated with each type of care.

 In-Home Care

 In-home care costs vary by category.
-Your state of residence, the number of hours your aide works, and the agency you choose will also impact upon cost.
+Your state of residence, the number of hours your aide works, and the agency you choose will also impact cost.
+According to Genworth's 2026 Cost of Care Survey, estimated monthly median costs are around $6,677 for a home health aide and $6,878 for homemaker services.

-In-home care enables many older adults to safely age in place.
-If you or your loved one needs support with activities of daily living (ADLs), hiring a home health aide or an aide who supplies homemaker services may give you enough support to stay in your home.
+In-home care enables many older adults to age in place safely.
+If you or your loved one needs support with activities of daily living (ADLs), hiring a home health aide or an aide who offers homemaker services may provide enough support to stay in your home.
+In-home care duties vary but typically include help with ADLs such as bathing, cooking, home maintenance, and medication management.

 In-home care duties vary but typically include help with ADLs such as bathing, cooking, home maintenance, and medication management.